A Brief History of Pyrography Art & Wood Burning [Updated]

 The term pyrography came into use in the early 1900s.
 Regardless of its name, pyrography has appeared in the art traditions of global cultures for thousands of years and continues to be practiced today.

-- ➤ REPLACEMENT PEN GUARANTEE ➤➤ We fully understand the processes involved...
+- REPLACEMENT PEN GUARANTEE - We fully understand the processes involved in woodburning including,...

-- ➤ COMFORTABLE ➤➤ TRUArt Superior-quality pen features a stainless steel barrel integrated with...
+- COMFORTABLE - TRUArt Superior-quality pen features a stainless steel barrel integrated with heat and...

 The Origins of Early Pyrography